an-npc/OmnibusUI/OmnibusUI/README.md

 - Windows specifically Visual Studio

 # How to Run Dev and Test Environment
-## IDE Needed
+## Visual Studio IDE Needed
--Please use the Visual Studio IDE as we havent tested this in other IDEs such as visual studio code
+Please use the Visual Studio IDE as we havent tested this in other IDEs such as visual studio code

 ## NuGet Installed
 - Check that you have the neccessary nugets installed